ActivitySim/activitysim/docs/abmexample.rst

 * skims_file: skims.omx - an OMX matrix file containing the MTC travel model one skim matrices for a subset of zones.

 Both files are used in the tests as well and are in the ``activitysim\abm\test\data`` folder.
-Alternatively, these files can be downloaded from MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
+Alternatively, these files can be downloaded from the MTC `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 The full set of MTC TM1 OMX skims are also on the box account.

 .. note::